 The fundamental differences between oral and written reports lie in their delivery, permanence, structure, and effectiveness in different scenarios.
 Oral reports are spoken presentations delivered in real-time, whereas written reports are documented records that can be reviewed at any time.
 Oral reports rely heavily on the speaker's presentation skills, tone of voice, and ability to engage the audience, while written reports depend on clarity, organization, and formatting to ensure understanding.
 Another significant difference is that oral reports allow for immediate interaction, enabling questions, discussions, and clarifications, whereas written reports provide detailed and structured information without requiring direct engagement.
-Oral presentations often require less preparation time but demand strong verbal communication skills and confidence, while written reports take more time to draft, edit, and format but offer greater precision and permanency.
+Oral presentation skills and confidence, while written reports take more time to draft, edit, and format but offer greater precision and permanency.
 In professional environments, oral reports are commonly used for quick updates, briefings, and discussions, whereas written reports are essential for official documentation, legal purposes, and detailed analysis.
 The choice between oral and written reports depends on factors such as the audience, purpose, complexity of the information, and the need for future reference.